davidcalikes/portfolio-project-one/README.md

     * Another aim of this site, is to provide exclusive media content to the user.

-    * The site also aims to provide users with a mailing list subscription option.
+    * The site also aims to increase the fanbase of Cumasc Gael by providing users with a positive emotional experience and a mailing list subscription option.

 * ### Approach